EDreams ODIGEO: History

-In June 2016, it launched free intelligent push notifications on mobile apps for iOS and Android devices, so that travelers can be notified of any flight delays, cancellations and diversions as well as gate announcements and baggage claim areas.
+In June 2016, it launched free intelligent push notifications on mobile apps for iOS and Android devices, so that travelers can be notified of any flight delays, cancellations, and diversions as well as gate announcements and baggage claim areas.

-Odigeo acquired the BudgetPlaces brand and portfolio from EnGrande in January 2017.
+eDreams ODIGEO acquired the BudgetPlaces brand and portfolio from EnGrande in January 2017.

 After completing a strategic review in November 2017 compiled by Morgan Stanley, it was announced that Odigeo was considering takeover bids in January 2018.
 In March 2018, it was reported that Odigeo would not accept the unsolicited offers from potential investors.
-The company announced it would transform its business model based on income diversification and price policy change.
+The company announced that it would transform its business model based on income diversification and price policy change.

-Odigeo released a flight cancellation guarantee in May 2018 so that customers are able to cancel flights the day of a scheduled flight with an 80 percent refund of the ticket price for any reason.
+In May 2018, eDreams ODIGEO released a flight cancellation guarantee, allowing customers to cancel their flights on the day of the scheduled flight and receive an 80% refund of the ticket price for any reason.
 The policy gives travelers flexibility through the availability of a refund, with a maximum refund limit per person.

 Brands

-EDreams Odigeo has five brands that offer flights, hotels, car rentals and vacation packages.
+eDreams ODIGEO has five brands that offer flights, hotels, car rentals, and vacation packages.

 eDreams

-EDreams was the first internet travel company in Europe and first online travel agency in Spain.
+eDreams was the first internet travel company in Europe and first online travel agency in Spain.

-In 1999, eDreams was founded in Silicon Valley by Javier Perez-Tenessa, James Hare and Mauricio Prieto.
+In 1999, eDreams was founded in Silicon Valley by Javier Perez-Tenessa, James Hare, and Mauricio Prieto.

 Opodo

-A joint venture between nine European airlines including Aer Lingus, Air France, Alitalia, Austrian Airlines, British Airways, Finnair, Iberia, KLM and Lufthansa in August 2000 created a new company, Opodo.
-Amadeus took a controlling stake in the company in 2004, and increased its stake to 99.74 percent in 2008.
-In 2009, Amadeus took control of 100 percent of Opodo's stake after acquiring AirLingus' shares.
+A joint venture between nine European airlines including Aer Lingus, Air France, Alitalia, Austrian Airlines, British Airways, Finnair, Iberia, KLM, and Lufthansa in August 2000 created a new company, Opodo.
+Amadeus took a controlling stake in the company in 2004 and increased its stake to 99.74% in 2008.
+In 2009, Amadeus took control of 100% of Opodo's stake after acquiring AirLingus' shares.
 Amadeus sold Opodo to AXA Private Equity and Permira funds in February 2011.
 Opodo continues to operate as a leading online travel agency in the UK.

-Go Voyages
+GO Voyages

-Go Voyages is a travel service company that manages airline tickets, hotel bookings, weekend stay and flight management.
+GO Voyages is a travel service company that manages airline tickets, hotel bookings, weekend stay, and flight management.
 It is a leader in the French market.

 Travellink

-Travellink was founding in 2000 and was acquired by Opodo in 2005.
-It became part of Odigeo with Opodo.
+Travellink was founded in 2000 and was acquired by Opodo in 2005.
+It became part of eDreams ODIGEO with Opodo.
 Travellink is the number one travel company in Scandinavian countries.
-In 2016, Odigeo sold the corporate travel business of Travellink in German, Sweden, Finland, Norway and Denmark to Flight Center Travel.
+In 2016, eDreams ODIGEO sold the corporate travel business of Travellink in Germany, Sweden, Finland, Norway, and Denmark to Flight Center Travel.

 Liligo

 In 2005, the travel search engine Liligo was established.
 It raised two funding rounds, including a 3 million euro round in 2008.
 In 2010, Liligo was acquired by Voyages-SNCF.com.
-Liligo was acquired by Odigeo in 2013.
+Liligo was acquired by eDreams ODIGEO in 2013.
 The company operates in Hungary.